rapid7/lecli/README.md

     lecli tail events 12345678-aaaa-bbbb-1234-1234cb123456 --loggroup myloggroup
     lecli tail events 12345678-aaaa-bbbb-1234-1234cb123456 --lognick mylognick

+####Running Saved Queries
+Logentries REST API supports running saved queries with its configurated parameters.
+Events, recent events, query and live tail commands support running saved queries directly from lecli.
+If your saved query has the log and time range information, no other information need to be supplied to the command.
+If any these information are not part of the saved query, they must be supplied in the command as well.
+In case a redundant parameter has been supplied(log keys, time range or start and end times), REST will return an error response with a message indicating the redundant parameter and lecli will show this information on terminal.

+Example usage:
+First get the saved query id to run with `get savedqueries` command, then use this id in below command formats:

+    lecli tail events --saved-query 12345678-aaaa-bbbb-1234-1234cb123456
+    lecli tail events --saved-query 12345678-aaaa-bbbb-1234-1234cb123456 -r 'last 10 min' // if there is no time range information in saved query lecli tail events --saved-query 12345678-aaaa-bbbb-1234-1234cb123456 -f 1481558514334 -t 1481562814000 // if there is no time range information in saved query lecli tail events LOG_KEY_UUID1 LOG_KEY_UUID2... --saved-query SAVED_QUERY_UUID // if there is no log information in saved query
+    "tail events" command can be replaced with "query", "get events", "get recentevents" as they all support saved queries in the same options format.

 **Log Nicknames, Log Groups, and Query Nicknames**
 --------------------------------------------------